lunohodov/monarch/README.md

 Unfortunately, with regular Rails migrations we will still face issue 4.

 To avoid it, we need to separate data from schema migrations and not run data migrations locally.
-With seed [scripts][2], there is no need to run them anyway.
+With seed [scripts][seed-scripts], there is no need to run them anyway.

 Keep the above in mind when referencing ActiveRecord models in data migrations.
 Ideally, limit their use and do as much processing as possible in Postgres.